Audio/MIDI multitrack recording software

 Connecting to MultitrackStudio

-First of all the MultitrackStudio Remote app needs to be installed.
+First, the MultitrackStudio Remote app needs to be installed.
 It's available from the App Store.
-Connecting to MultitrackStudio goes like this:
+Connecting to MultitrackStudio works like this:

 1. In MultitrackStudio, go to the Studio menu and choose Remote Control.
 Select the MultitrackStudio Remote preset.

-2. On iPad start the MultitrackStudio Remote app and tap the Connect button.
+2. On the iPad, start the MultitrackStudio Remote app and tap the Connect button.
 Now enter the code that appears in the Remote Control Settings window and tap OK.

 3. Close the Remote Control Settings window.

-Now the mixer sections will appear on the left, and you can control MultitrackStudio using iPad.
+Now the mixer sections will appear on the left, and you can control MultitrackStudio using the iPad.

-The iPad must communicate via WIFI (4G etc. is not supported).
-Furthermore the iPad and your computer must both be connected to your home network.
+The iPad must communicate via WiFi (5G etc. is not supported).
+Furthermore, the iPad and your computer must both be connected to your home network.

 Tip: the code starts with the computer's IP address.
 If your computer has multiple network adapters you can simply replace it with the correct one.